 But, unless you went to Disney World empty-handed, you’re going to have a lot of bags to deal with (and if you “accidentally” buy a few things, you’ll likely have more bags than when you left home).

 So, that begs the question: what do you do with your luggage if you have yet to check in or have already checked out of your resort?

 Options for storing luggage at Disney World

-Stashing your stuff so you can get one last dose of magic is easy to do at Disney World.
-Most of the options below are free (aside from tipping), and a couple of them (like Magical Express and Resort Airline Check-In) are some of our favorite ways to make travel days easier.
+Stashing your stuff so you can get one last dose of magic is easy to do at Disney World – and most of your options are even free (aside from tipping):

 Bell Services/Luggage Services

 Every resort on Disney property has Bell Services (also sometimes called Luggage Services).
-This is where grocery items that you might have ordered from places like Amazon Prime Now or Garden Grocer are delivered but it is also where you can store your bags and carry-on items on your arrival and departure days.
+This is where grocery items that you might have ordered from places like Amazon Prime Now or Instacart are delivered, but it is also where you can store your bags and carry-on items on your arrival and departure days.

-Using Bell Services is free (aside from tipping) and is a great option for both full sized suitcases as well as smaller carry-on items.
+Using Bell Services is free (aside from tipping) and is a great option for both full-sized suitcases and smaller carry-on items.